Independent Custody Visitors (ICVs) visit police stations unannounced to check on the welfare of people in custody.

 What custody visitors do

-Visits take place at random and are unannounced.
+Visits are random and unannounced.
 Visitors work in pairs.
 Usually, visits are weekly.

 Normally, visits are restricted to police stations local to ICVs.
 ICVs must treat details of what they see and hear, as confidential.
 ICVs are volunteers but they can claim travel expenses.

-To help carry out their duties, ICV applicants undertake training into all aspects of custody visiting along with the basic principles of the Police and Criminal Evidence Act (PACE).
+To help carry out their duties, ICV applicants undertake training on all aspects of custody visiting.
+They also learn about the basic principles of the Police and Criminal Evidence Act (PACE).
 We provide training at regular intervals and when there are changes in the law.

 This is part of its responsibility under the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT)

 OPCAT is an international human rights treaty, which aims to help protect people deprived of their liberty.